 Leverage the perception of scarcity

-Exuding the perception of scarcity in your landing page is a psychological tool that can be used effectively if employed carefully.
+Exuding the perception of scarcity in your post-click landing page is a psychological tool that can be used effectively if employed carefully.

 Be mindful of the elements at higher price points

-Again referring to the BJ Fogg Behavior Model graph, companies must be cognizant of the additional effort required when offering a product or service with higher price tags.
 Such offers will almost always require significantly higher motivations from the consumer to ultimately find success in a sales environment.

-The CTA on this Tag Heuer page draws focus to the pending product and uses the celebrity influence to persuade users to click through and pre-order the watch.
+The CTA on this Tag Heuer page draws focus to the pending product and uses the celebrity influence to persuade users to click through and pre-order the watch:

 No detail is too small

-With advertising personalization gone mainstream, brands that provide a consistent conversion path from ad to landing page to sale experience the best ROI.
+With advertising personalization gone mainstream, brands that provide a consistent conversion path from ad to post-click landing page to sale experience the best ROI.
 Instapage continues to make this a reality while lowering the cost of customer acquisition for thousands of customers.